mini

 or the configMSWEA_MINI_CONFIG_PATH

-(see configuration for how it is resolved).-m
+(see global configuration for how it is resolved).-m

 /--model